jacek99/dropwizard-spring-di-security-onejar-example/README.md

 and the Ruby 1.9 DevKit as well: http://rubyinstaller.org/add-ons/devkit/

-Install the dev kit (from the folder where you placed it):
+Install the Ruby dev kit (from the folder where you placed it):

     ruby dk.rb init
     ruby dk.rb install

-The rest is similar afterwards:
+Go back to the folder where you checked out this source code and do:

     gem install bundler
     bundle install